-In the examples: $\langle DEV \rangle = Port \ 1$ of the device.
+In the examples: <DEV> = Port 1 of the device.
 Sending to port 1 of the controller affects all ports.

+LED SEND_COMMANDS

 Command Description

 LED-DIS Disable all LEDs (on 32 LED hardware) for a port.
 Regardless of whether or not the port is active, the LED will not be lit.

 Issue this command to port 1 to disable all the LEDs on the Controller.

 When activity occurs on a port(s) or Controller, the LEDs will not illuminate.

 Syntax:

 SEND_COMMAND <dev>,"'LED-DIS'"</dev>

 Example:

 SEND_COMMAND Port_1,"'LED-DIS'"

 Disables all the LEDs on Port 1 of the Controller.

 LED-EN Enable the LED (on 32 LED hardware) for a port.
 When the port is active, the LED is lit.
-When the port is not active the LED is not lit.
+When the port is not active,

-Issue the command to port 1 to enable the LEDs on the Controller (default setting).
-When activity occurs on a port(s) or Controller, the LEDs illuminate.
+lice LLD is not included in part 1 to applie the LEDs on the Controller (default setting).
+When activity occurs on a

+port(s) or Controller, the LEDs illuminate.

 Syntax:

 SEND_COMMAND <dev>,'LED-EN'</dev>

 Example:

 SEND_COMMAND System_1,'LED-EN'

 Enables the System_1 Controller's LEDs.